View regular version View for small screens (PDA) View print version

 Later that day, Isabelle's mother came to visit.
 Isabelle, who was allowed to move freely inside the institution, met her in the cafeteria at the far end of the wing.
 She had mixed feelings about seeing her, but any break from her routine was welcome.

 "Hello, baby," her mother greeted her warmly.
 She looked drawn and genuinely worried, but try as she might, Isabelle could find little sympathy.
-After all, she was the one who had to be in here.
+After all, her mom wasn't the one the one who had to be in here.

 "Hi mom."
 After they hugged briefly, they each ordered a latte, and proceeded to sit in awkward silence.
 Isabelle glanced furtively around, but she could see no sign of Xena anywhere.
 She was not sure if that was a good or a bad thing.